 Risks for Both Scenarios

-Partnership agreements are customizable and only work well when tailored to the needs of each partner involved.
+Agreements are customizable and only work well when tailored to the needs of each partner involved.
 If you need help writing and reviewing a partnership agreement to protect yourself and your partnership, be sure to talk to an attorney who specializes in business law.

 Want to make sure you know what will happen to your partnership in the event of a death?
 Call Casal & Moreno for help.